HollrIt/LoginAndSendHollr/README.md

 ####Send a Hollr for given user
 POST https://hollrit.azurewebsites.net/api/Hollr
 Returns: Tag and http 201 if message created and sent successfully.
-(Optional params are 'callbackUrl' and 'callbackPayload' for webhook callback.
+(Optional params are 'webhookUrl' and 'webhookPayload' for webhook callback.
 Payload is optional and must be JSON.
 The callback must accept a POST and application/json.
 Callback sends your payload back to you after Hollr notification is sent).

 *Sample POST (replace userId and mobileServiceAuthenticationToken with real ones)*